Nashville Indoor Fun for Kids!

 We know how it goes.
 We live here too.
 It’s too hot.
 WAAAAY too hot to take the kids to the park.
-And it stays hot until after all the pools and splash pads are close for the summer.
+And it stays hot until after all the pools and splash pads are closed for the summer.
 And then?
 After the briefest stints of fall weather imaginable, the weather turns much too cold!
 Don’t forget the rainy days.
 Add up all those less than ideal days, and a parent needs a reliable list of indoor play options.
 We got you!
 (As always, we encourage you to call ahead to be sure that a time or date listed is up to date as these things change.)

 Nashville Indoor Fun for Kids!
 (FREE and Inexpensive)